ibm-cloud-docs/pattern-classic-edge-gateway/overview.md

 # Overview
 {: #overview}

-The most common network scenario is to integrate on-premise access with Classic Infrastructure, Virtual Private Cloud (VPC), and PowerVS workloads within the {{site.data.keyword.cloud_notm}}.
+The most common network scenario is to integrate on-premise access with Classic Infrastructure, Virtual Private Cloud (VPC), and Power VS workloads within the {{site.data.keyword.cloud_notm}}.
 The objective of this pattern is to:

--   Illustrate on-premise network connectivity to a Classic edge gateway with a Virtual Private Cloud (VPC) and a PowerVS workspace in {{site.data.keyword.cloud_notm}}.
+-   Illustrate on-premise network connectivity to a Classic edge gateway with a {{site.data.keyword.vpc_full}} (VPC) and a {{site.data.keyword.powerSysFull}} workspace in {{site.data.keyword.cloud_notm}}.
 -   Provide an IBM Solution Design for the Network elements required when deploying in {{site.data.keyword.cloud_notm}}.
 -   Securely connect your external locations to {{site.data.keyword.cloud_notm}} with {{site.data.keyword.dl_short}}, enabling access to Classic infrastructure, Virtual Private Cloud (VPC), and PowerVS resources.
 -   Focus on {{site.data.keyword.cloud_notm}} Network elements, while ensuring requirements can be met from a performance, system availability, and connectivity perspective.